uhub/awesome-actionscript-sorted/README.md

 * [Kote](https://github.com/whitered/Kote) - Kote is a fast and lightweight MVC framework for ActionScript 3 that brings together the best of PureMVC and as3-signals
 * [cyntaxic](https://github.com/robertabramski/cyntaxic) - An MVC ActionScript framework for the programming middle class.
 * [Apollo](https://github.com/LaurentZuijdwijk/Apollo) - Apollo is an dependency injection and messaging framework.
 It can be used as the basis for Actionscript MVC projects.
-* [SuperblitEngine](https://github.com/JohnByrneRepo/SuperblitEngine) - A platform game engine in Actionscript 3 using MVC patterns, blitting and a global registry.
 * [starlingMVC](https://github.com/CreativeBottle/starlingMVC) - IOC Framework for Starling based games
 * [SignalsCircuit-for-PureMVC](https://github.com/s9tpepper/SignalsCircuit-for-PureMVC) - SignalsCircuit is a small set of classes that implement and extend PureMVC core classes and interfaces to allow you to wire Signals to a Command pattern that provides access to the rest of your application via your PureMVC Facade implementation.
 * [linkupGame](https://github.com/saylorzhu/linkupGame) - 基于PureMVC实现的连连看小游戏